webplatform/docs/tutorials/video_basics/index.md

  &lt;video&gt;
 </pre>

-''Note'': Because of a bug in the iPad you will need to put .mp4 as the first option if you want the video to be loaded in that device, until the bug is fixed.
+''Note'': Because of a bug in the iPad you need to put .mp4 as the first option if you want the video to be loaded in that device, until the bug is fixed.

 As mentioned before, most browser vendors have agreed to support a common video format.
 So, here is the code which will most likely be used across the web soon: